Brprb08/orbital-control-simulator/PHYSICS_BREAKDOWN.md

 # Orbital Physics Breakdown

-This document outlines how the simulation models orbital mechanics, including gravity, integration, thrust, and time scaling.
+This document outlines how the simulation models orbital mechanics, including gravity, integration, and thrust.
 The goal is accurate, real-time orbital behavior for short to mid-duration maneuvers using purely mathematical systems, no external physics engine.

 > **Note:** The simulation originally used RK4 (Runge-Kutta 4th Order), but has since transitioned to the Dormand–Prince 5(4) integrator (DOPRI5) for better error control and future support for adaptive stepping.